pierangeloc/ray-tracer-zio/pres/deckset-20m.md

 - Do not require HKT, typeclasses, etc
 - Do not abuse typeclasses
 - Can group capabilities
-- Can provide capabilities one at a time
+- Can provide capabilities one at a time  - `provideSome`
 - Are not dependent on implicits (survive refactoring)

 ---